 This annual prize recognizes student excellence in library research.
 Submissions must be for a project completed in a 300- or 400-level course.

-Winners receive $500 (applied to their college bill), a certificate, and publication of their submission in the SUNY Plattsburgh Digital Commons.
+Winners receive $500 (applied to their college bill), a certificate, and publication of their submission in the SUNY Plattsburgh community on the SUNY Digital Repository.
 Runners-up receive honorable mention.

 The 2017–18 award is for projects completed in any of the following semesters: